-- 3. Fill out the Create a new condition fields as follows: - From the Type menu, select the type of condition you want to create. - In the Name field, type a human-readable name for the condition.
-For example, Return Not Found. - In the Apply if field, type the request condition you want inserted into a VCL if statement.
-For example, ! (req.url ~ "^/(Content|Scripts)/").
-See below for more examples of request conditions. - 4.
-Click the Save and apply to button.
-The Responses area now displays the condition that must be met in order for your response to begin being used.
+- 2. Fill out the Create a new condition fields as follows: - From the Type menu, select the type of condition you want to create. - In the Name field, type a human-readable name for the condition so that it can be easily identified in the future. - In the Apply if field, type the condition under which the new response occurs.
+The condition should take the following format: req.url ~ "^/construction/" equals the request condition you're creating the response for. - In the Priority field, type a priority if needed.
+Condition priorities are only needed in "interesting" cases, and can usually be left at the default "10" for all response conditions. - 3.
+Click the Save and apply to button. - 4.
+Click the Activate button to deploy your configuration changes.